LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 #### Parameters

-- `Vector3 position`: the destination
+- `Vector3 position`: the `destination` of the enemy.
 - `bool checkForPath` *(optional, default is `false`)*: if `true`, it should check if there's a `NavMeshPath` from where it currently is to the given `position`.

 ##### Return Value

-Returns `true` if it was able to find a valid path, or `false` otherwise.
+Returns `true` if it was able to find a valid path and setting a destination, or `false` otherwise, preventing movement.

 Running `SetDestinationToPosition()` sets `movingTowardsTargetPlayer` to false, and updates the `destination` variable for use in DoAIInterval.